 It is designed to help students establish new networks, build relationships and collaborate with international partners.

 There are places for up to 200 doctoral students with UKRI-funded studentships.
 Students are encouraged to choose a Canadian professor who they are interested in working with at one of the partner universities.

 Stipends will continue to be paid during the placement, with the additional opportunity to claim for eligible travel and accommodation costs incurred during the placement.

 The application process typically runs from April to June.
 Exchanges then start from October, to take place within the following 12 months.

-We will publish a link here to information about how and where to apply when the programme is open for applications.
+We will publish a link here to information about how and where to apply when dates are confirmed.